mtvjr/background-volume/README.md

 ## How to Install

+### Module Browser

+Background Volume is now in the Foundry VTT module browser!
+Click on the `install` button to install the latest version.

+### Latest Manifest

 Add this module using this manifest link: https://raw.githubusercontent.com/mtvjr/background-volume/master/module.json

+### Install a previous versions

+Manifest links are available in the releases sections for releases after 1.0.2.

 ## I have a problem, how do I get in contact?